Saint Cloud, Florida – December 17, 2013

-For Leslie’s birthday dinner last night we went to Charley’s Steakhouse on Parkway Boulevard in Kissimmee.
+For Leslie’s birthday dinner last night we went to Charley’s Steakhouse on Parkway Boulevard in Kissimmee, Florida.
 It was a little pricey, but it was sure good.
-Leslie and I shared a wonderful bottle of Tikal Amorio.
+Leslie and I shared an excellent bottle of Tikal Amorio.
 It was a Malbec wine.
-For my main dish I chose the filet mignon.
-I have had many of those in the past.
-The one last night was by far the best ever.
-My steak literally melted in my mouth.
-The lobster was not quite as good.
-In fact it was quite tough.
+For my main dish, I chose the filet mignon.
+I have had many filets in the past, but the one last night was by far the best.
+My steak melted in my mouth.
+The lobster was not quite as good; it was quite tough.
 I have never had a tough lobster.

 Today we all opted to go on an airboat ride.
 After doing a little research the day before, we selected Marsh Landing Adventures in St. Cloud.
-We chose the 90 minute tour which cost $55 each.
-I believe that was after getting $4 off on each ticket because of a coupon we had found in an Orlando vacation magazine.
-The price truly ended up being worth every penny.
+We chose the 90-minute tour, which cost $55 each, including our $4-off on each ticket because of a coupon we had found in an Orlando vacation magazine.
+The price indeed ended up being worth every penny.

-The people at the office were very nice.
-After purchasing our tickets we were directed to drive about 1.2 miles further down the road to the start point.
+The people in the office were very friendly.
+After purchasing our tickets, we were directed to drive about 1.2 miles further down the road to the starting point.

-Our captain, driver, provider of coats was Cap’n Bill.
+Our captain, driver, and provider of cold-weather gear was Cap’n Bill.
 He got us all situated on the boat and gave us a safety briefing.
 He also shared that the site where we were beginning used to be a sugar cane processing plant.
 It was long gone, replaced by a county park.

-The canal on which the boat sat was originally dug to allow for transporting lumber to the mills.
-Following the series of canals, lakes, and waterways, Cap’n Bill said one could make it all the way to the Florida keys.
+The canal on which the boat sat was dug initially to allow for transporting lumber to the mills.
+Following the series of canals, lakes, and waterways, Cap’n Bill said one could make it to the Florida keys.
 However, since that would take more than 90 minutes, we would not get that far today.

 We were all provided with ear muffs so we would not go deaf from the fan motor.
-Cap’n Bill started the motor and we began heading south on the canal.
+Cap’n Bill started the engine, and we began heading south on the canal.

-Cap’n Bill rested his left hand on a tall pole.
-It looked like an overgrown gear shift lever.
+Cap’n Bill rested his left hand on a tall pole that looked like a giant gear shift lever.
 That was used to steer the boat.
-Moving the pole forward deflected the rudders behind the fan blade to turn the boat to the left.
-A right turn was made by pulling the pole toward the rear of the boat.
+Moving the pole forward deflected the rudders behind the fan blade to turn the craft to the left.
+By pulling the pole toward the rear of the boat, it turned right.

-In just a few minutes we left the canal behind and found ourselves in a swampy area.
+In just a few minutes, we left the canal behind and found ourselves in a marshy area.
 The vegetation varied from lily pads to small grasses; from small, skinny trees to tall, cattail-type grasses.
 As the boat skimmed along, the ducks in our path would scatter.
-It was interesting that they never truly took flight.
+It was interesting that they never indeed took flight.
 They would run atop the water, flapping their wings.
 At most, the ducks would get no more than two feet above the water.

 Cap’n Bill stopped the boat in a grassy area.
 He explained what we should see.
-Since the morning had been relatively cool, the alligators, if they were out, would most likely stay still because they would be sunning themselves.
+Since the morning had been relatively cold, the alligators, if they were out, would most likely stay still because they would be sunning themselves.
 He also said the name of the lake we were on is known as Toho.
-The full name is Tohopekaliga, quite a mouthful.
+The full title is Tohopekaliga, quite a mouthful.

-He started the boat again and within minutes we found ourselves looking at a seven foot alligator sunning itself.
+He started the boat again, and within minutes, we found ourselves looking at a seven-foot alligator sunning itself.
 The gators trample down the grass to make a comfortable spot in which to sun.
-They always leave an “escape” hole that allows them to quickly submerge when they deem it necessary.
+They always leave an “escape” hole that allows them to submerge when they deem it necessary quickly.
 Even though the boat was within eight to ten feet of the reptile, it never moved; even when Cap’n Bill started the motor again.

 We ultimately ended up at Big John’s spot.
-He was a huge, fourteen foot long gator.
+He was a massive, fourteen-foot long gator.
 Much like the first gator, Big John did not move.